ubiodee/SingularityNet/README.md

-This is the first set if data, curated from the archival corpus fro training the LLM, The result of the LLM will be compared with a more larger dataset to see the difference if any
+This is the first set ff data, curated from the archival corpus from training the LLM, The result of the LLM will be compared with a larger dataset to see the difference if any